Battling Recession With Data and Analytics

 3. Focus on customer loyalty

-When customers trust your brand and believe in your products or services, they are likelier to stick with you even in tough times.
+Customers who trust your brand and believe in your products or services are likelier to stick with you even in tough times.

 For instance, Patagonia, an outdoor clothing and gear company, has built a loyal customer base by embodying its core values of environmental sustainability and ethical business practices.
 Its customers see Patagonia as a clothing brand and a movement they want to participate in.
 This has led to high customer retention, with customers promoting the brand independently.